wemixarchive/go-wbft/README.md

   - When unstaking, if the remaining staking amount falls below the minimum threshold and is not zero, the unstaking will fail.
   - If the own staking amount reaches under minimum staking threshold by unstaking or slashing, it is removed from staker set.
   - If a staker is removed from staker set, its remaining own staking amounts are unstaked but its delegated amounts are remained as dangling delegated.
-  - Unstaked funds are released to the _staker operator address_ after the unbonding period (1 weeks).
+  - Unstaked funds can be claimed by the _staker operator address_ after the unbonding period (1 weeks).
 - Slashing
   - Stakers considered as malicious may be slashed, paying their some own staked amounts to WEMIX ecosystem.
   - Funds in the unbonding state can still be slashed.
 - Delegation
   - Anyone can delegate funds to the staker with no amount limit.
   - Delegated amounts are credited to the recipient staker's staking amount.
-  - Undelegated funds are released to the _delegator address_ after the unbonding period (72 hours).
+  - Undelegated funds can be claimed by the _delegator address_ after the unbonding period (72 hours).
   - The delegation rewards are not accumulating for the dangling delegated amounts.
   - Delegator can undelegate dangling delegated amount at any time and claim some accumulated rewards before being dangled.

 ### Validator Selection
 In WBFT, the proposer of the last block in an epoch (referred to as the epoch block) selects the validator set for the next epoch and records it in the block.
 Validator selection rules:
 - Stabilization stage
-  - The stabilization stage is the period from the first epoch until just before the first epoch when the number of stakers reaches the minimum required.
+  - The stabilization stage is the period from the first epoch until just before the first epoch when the number of stakers reaches the minimum(`stabilizingStakersThreshold`) required.
   - If current epoch is in a stabilization stage and the number of stakers is below the minimum stakers in last block of an epoch, next epoch will be in a stabilization stage.
   - An epoch in a stabilization stage has the validator set which is same to the previous epoch.
   - The very first validator set is defined in genesis.json, and validators in the genesis block initially have a staking amount of zero.